 Paseo Alvaro Obregon entre Constitucion e Hidalgo, Zona Comercial, 23000 La Paz, B.C.S., Mexico

-Harker Board’s menu is a variety of bar and pub food that includes tacos, burgers, wings, pizza and salads.
-They also mix tasty cocktails and have a wide selection of domestic beer and beer on tap.
-In addition to great views and food, Harker Board has some of the best murals in all of La Paz on their buildings.
+Harker Board’s menu is a variety of bar and pub food including tacos, burgers, wings, pizza and even salads.
+They offer a wide selection of domestic beers and beer on tap, plus the tasty cocktails I mentioned.

 HARKER BOARD CO